Traditional Thai massage: Practice

-The practice of Thai yoga massage is said to be thousands of years old, but it is still part of Thailand's medical system due to its perceived healing properties at both emotional and physical levels.
-There are differences in certain practices associated with massage when performed in the Western and Thai contexts.
-Western cultural sensibilities might be different in terms of accepting shamanic healing practices such as increasing the intensity of the massage or the giver jumping around the massage table like the Hindu god Hanuman.
-Traditional Thai massage uses no oils or lotions.
-The recipient remains clothed during treatment.
-There is constant body contact between the giver and receiver, but rather than rubbing on muscles, the body is compressed, pulled, stretched and rocked.
+Traditional Thai massage combines broad and focused acupressure along energy lines called sen, Indian Ayurvedic principles, and assisted yoga postures.
+Oils and lotions are generally not used, and the recipient wears lightweight and loose clothing during treatment.
+There is constant body contact between the giver and receiver, but rather than simply rubbing on muscles, the body is compressed, pulled, stretched and rocked.
 The concept of metta (loving-kindness), based on Buddhist teachings, is an integral part of this practice.
-Well-known practitioners also emphasize meditation and devotion on a part of the practitioner as integral to the effectiveness of this practice.
+Well-known practitioners also emphasize meditation on the part of the practitioner as integral to the effectiveness of this practice.